-- For streams 2 5 any actions that are not identified in a certified CZMP or CMP (apart from the exempt activities listed in the Funding streams - objectives and priorities section). - GST: the project cost is to exclude GST. - Retrospective projects: funding is not available for projects currently underway or included in an existing contractual commitment, are already tendered for, or that have been completed. - Administration costs: all internal costs (including on-costs) associated with core activities of the applicant are ineligible for funding.
-An applicant's core activities include preparing study briefs, reviewing proposals and tenders, researching and copying records, attending meetings, administering contracts and grants, accounting costs and liaising with government agencies and the public. - Funding for the eligible organisation's staff to manage the delivery of the project.
-Funding is only available in the circumstances outlined under in the Partnerships section. - Non-monetary contributions as matching funds: an applicant's matching funds must be in the form of monetary contributions and cannot include in-kind, voluntary contributions or funding from other sources. - Contingencies: should not be included in the application.
-Project costs should be listed as accurately as possible. - Projects the applicant can reasonably be expected to undertake without financial assistance from this program. - Maintenance of projects once complete, including maintenance of existing infrastructure for its design life. - Projects that are funded or eligible for funding as part of a natural disaster relief declaration. - The proportion of works deemed to be for private asset protection or private benefit. - Amenity works that have no environmental benefit or projects with no direct linkage to a reduction in risk associated with coastal processes but might be located within a Coastal Vulnerability Area, such as car parking, footpaths, BBQ facilities, seating, shelters, lighting, amenity sheds, showers, toilets or activities related to surf life-saving clubs. - Vegetation reduction for amenity outcomes.
+- for Streams 2 to 5, any actions that are not identified in a certified CZMP or CMP (apart from the exempt activities listed under 'Funding streams - objectives and priorities' above) - GST the project cost must exclude GST

-- Actions in the catchment area (outside the mapped coastal zone) that do not support the delivery of a certified CMP or CZMP; and will not provide significant benefit to the coastal zone; and is not a critical factor in estuary health. - Sites with existing biobanking agreements or preparation of a site to be eligible for biobanking. - Projects that do not demonstrate they are cost-effective for the outcomes achieved.
+- retrospective projects funding is not available for projects currently underway or included in an existing contractual commitment, that are already tendered for, or have been completed - the financial co-contribution required for projects funded through other New South Wales or Commonwealth programs - part of a multi-staged project, investigation and design or cost-benefit analysis for actions in a certified CZMP, where all the works cannot be completed with funding from this round - administration costs all internal costs (including on-costs) associated with core activities of the applicant are ineligible for funding.
+An applicant's core activities include preparing study briefs, reviewing proposals and tenders, researching and copying records, attending meetings, administering contracts and grants, accounting costs and liaising with government agencies and the public - funding for the eligible organisation's staff to manage the delivery of the project.
+Funding is only available in the circumstances outlined below under 'Partnerships' - non-monetary contributions as matching funds an applicant's matching funds must be in the form of monetary contributions and cannot include in-kind, voluntary contributions or funding from other sources - contingencies should not be included in the application.
+Project costs should be listed as accurately as possible - projects the applicant can reasonably be expected to undertake without financial assistance from this program - maintenance of projects once complete, including maintenance of existing infrastructure for its design life.
+This includes work undertaken: to keep something in proper condition, care or upkeep; to avoid something breaking down (preventative maintenance) and bringing something back to working order (corrective maintenance).
+Note: Only projects involving the replacement or upgrading of existing protection structures noted as a priority action in a certified CMP will be considered on their merit and against competing statewide priorities at the time of application - foreshore protection structures within estuaries that delineate or are built along a private boundary - projects that are funded or eligible for funding as part of a natural disaster relief declaration - the portion of protection structures deemed to be for private asset protection or private benefit, except for coastal protection structures on the open coast as outlined below (page 10) - amenity works that have no environmental benefit or projects with no direct linkage to a reduction in risk associated with coastal processes but might be located within a coastal vulnerability area, such as car parking, footpaths, BBQ facilities, seating, shelters, lighting, amenity sheds, showers, toilets or activities related to surf lifesaving clubs - vegetation reduction for amenity outcomes - actions in the catchment area (outside the mapped coastal zone) that do not support the delivery of a certified CMP or CZMP; will not provide significant benefit to the coastal zone; and are not a critical factor in estuary health - sites with existing biobanking agreements or preparation of a site to be eligible for biobanking - projects that do not demonstrate they are cost-effective for the outcomes achieved.